DavyLandman/portable8439/README.md

 ### Implementation

-- __chacha20__: a fresh implementation based on reading the RFC 8439.
+- __chacha20__: a fresh implementation based on the description in RFC 8439.
     It supports little/big endianness, avoids unaligned reads if they are not possible and is fast even on older compilers (use `-O2` or `-O3`).
 - __poly1305__: [floodberry's poly1305-donna](https://github.com/floodyberry/poly1305-donna)